Grizzly bears now 'regular residents' of Manitoba after sightings jump in recent years | CBC News

 Clark said more research must be conducted to find out why grizzlies seem to be expanding their range and precisely where they're going.

-One mystery he'd like to solve is where grizzlies go during the early fall, as there have been few sightings along the Hudson Bay coast in September even through wildlife scientists monitor the area all year.
+One mystery he'd like to solve is where grizzlies go during the early fall, as there have been few sightings along the Hudson Bay coast in September even though wildlife scientists monitor the area all year.

 "There's a great big gap between late summer and when the bears typically go into their dens," he said.
 "We don't know where the bears are."